software-tools-books/js4ds/callbacks.md

 layout: page
 permalink: "/callbacks/"
 title: "Programming with Callbacks"
+questions:
+- "What happens when a function is defined?"
+- "How can I pass a function to another function?"
+- "Why would I want to do that?"
+- "What are higher-order functions?"
+- "What higher-order functions do JavaScript arrays provide?"
+- "What is a closure?"
+- "When and why are closures useful?"
+keypoints:
+- FIXME
 ---

-> **Questions**
->
-> - What happens when a function is defined?
-> - How can I pass a function to another function?
-> - Why would I want to do that?
-> - What are higher-order functions?
-> - What higher-order functions do JavaScript arrays provide?
-> - What is a closure?
-> - When and why are closures useful?

 - JavaScript relies heavily on _callback functions_
   - Instead of me giving you a result,